Zsw0rd/Gambo_web/README.md

-gambo is a stake inspired gambling website gaming.index is the homepage
+gambo is a stake inspired gambling website.